Is Buying Property Still a Good Investment in 2026?

 Liquidity Risk — The Overlooked Downside of Real Estate

 Property is an illiquid asset.
-That fact is often stated but rarely explored in enough depth in investment content.
+That fact is often stated but rarely explored in enough depth.
 Selling a property takes time, involves transaction costs, and requires a buyer at an agreed price.
 None of those conditions can be guaranteed during periods of financial stress.

 If an investor needs access to capital quickly due to job loss, health costs, or another financial event, property cannot be partially sold or liquidated overnight.
 This distinguishes it fundamentally from equities, bonds, or cash-equivalent assets.

-For investors building a portfolio, this means property should generally represent capital that is not required at short notice.
-Using property to hold funds that might need to be accessed within two to three years carries meaningful liquidity risk.
-It is a risk that tends to appear underweighted in optimistic property investment discussions.
+For investors building a portfolio, this means property should represent capital you do not need at short notice.
+Using property to hold funds that might need to be accessed within two to three years carries meaningful liquidity risk — a risk often underweighted in property investment discussions.

 How Does Real Estate Compare to Other Investments in 2026?

-Evaluating property as a standalone investment misses an important dimension.
-Investors operate in a world of alternatives, and understanding how real estate compares to other asset classes helps clarify where it fits within a broader portfolio.
+Evaluating property in isolation misses an important dimension.
+Understanding how real estate compares to other asset classes helps clarify where it fits in a broader portfolio.

 Real Estate vs. Stock Market — Risk-Adjusted Returns